Arrive at Tanzania's Kilimanjaro Airport and transfer to a peaceful country lodge in the rolling foothills at the base of Mount Meru. Relax amid the

-The legendary Serengeti derives its name from a Maasai word meaning “endless plains.”
-We fly to Serengeti National Park, where vistas of yellow savanna stretching to the horizon beneath a bowl of deep blue sky provide iconic images of Africa.
+Early this morning we depart the lodge for Arusha's domestic airport and our flight to the Serengeti.
+This legendary savanna derives its name from a Maasai word meaning “endless plains.”
+We fly to Serengeti National Park, where a vista of golden grasslands stretching to the horizon under a blue bowl of sky provides an iconic image of East Africa.
 Meeting our safari vehicles and drivers, we set out on our first wildlife drive.
-Our destination is Namiri Plains, a newly accessible area located in a remote sector of the Serengeti that has previously been off-limits to visitors for two decades.
-Surveying open grasslands and kopje outcrops, the camp offers fabulous wildlife viewing in diverse habitats, particularly of the abundant feline predators that live and hunt in this area.
-In fact, Namiri means "big cat " in Swahili.
+Our destination is a remote sector of the Serengeti previously off-limits to visitors for two decades during a period of habitat rehabilitation to increase the cheetah population.
+Surveying open range and kopjes—large granite outcrops that dot the plains—the camp offers fabulous wildlife viewing in diverse habitats, particularly of the abundant feline predators that live and hunt in this area.

-Depart this morning for the southern Serengeti with a wildlife drive en route.
-The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity.
-Natural Habitat's Migration Base Camp exudes the ambience of old, with silver-service dinners presented on white linen by candlelight.
+Depart this morning for the southern Serengeti with a game drive en route.
+The days of heavy canvas hunting camps set for the likes of Roosevelt and Hemingway were nearly over until photo safaris gained popularity beginning in the 1970s.
+Nat Hab's private mobile camp is redolent of vintage character, with fine dinners presented on white linen by candlelight.
 While home to a profusion of wildlife year-round, there is nothing like the Serengeti during the phenomenon of the Great Migration.
-We spend three full days among the sea of mammals, following them in open-topped 4-wheel-drive vehicles that offer superb photography access.
+We spend three days among the sea of mammals, following them in 4-wheel-drive vehicles with pop-top roofs that offer superb photography access.

 Day 8: Arusha or Ngorongoro Extension / Depart

-Today our safari concludes, leaving us with a slate of memories to treasure forever.
-We enjoy breakfast in camp before transferring to the nearest airport.
-In Arusha, a day room awaits before a transfer to Kilimanjaro Airport for evening international departures.
-Guests continuing on our Ngorongoro Crater extension will bid farewell to fellow travelers, where they will remain in pursuit of more remarkable wildlife encounters.
+Our safari concludes today, leaving us with a slate of memories to savor forever.
+After breakfast at camp, we transfer to the nearest airstrip for our flight back to Arusha, where we have lunch on arrival.
+A day room awaits, offering a chance to relax before a transfer to Kilimanjaro Airport for international departures this evening.
+Guests continuing on our Ngorongoro Crater extension will say farewell to their fellow travelers in the Serengeti, then continue driving on to the crater in pursuit of further exciting wildlife encounters.